Blazemeter/taurus/site/dat/docs/CommandLine.md

         script: jmx2.jmx
 ```

-## URL Shorthand
+## URL Shorthands

-There is a way to run a quick test on 1 URL with a default load generator simply by using the target URL as a
+There is a way to run a quick test on an URL (or a number of URLs) with a default load generator simply by using the
-command-line argument.
+target URL as a command-line argument.

 ```bash
 bzt http://blazedemo.com/
 ```

-This command will launch a quick test pointed at [http://blazedemo.com/](http://blazedemo.com/).
+This command will launch a quick test targetting [http://blazedemo.com/](http://blazedemo.com/).
 You can combine
 it with other CLI options and aliases, such as `-report`, `-cloud` and others.

 ## Artifacts